momostarsky/imebra_git/docs/quick_tour.rst

     long height = image.getHeight();

-In order to access the image's pixels you can obtain a :cpp:class:`imebra::ReadingDataHandlerNumeric` and then access the individual pixels via :cpp:member:`imebra::ReadingDataHandler::getSignedLong` or :cpp:member:`imebra::ReadingDataHandler::getUnsignedLong`.
+In order to access the image's pixels you can obtain a :cpp:class:`dicomhero::ReadingDataHandlerNumeric` and then access the individual pixels via :cpp:member:`dicomhero::ReadingDataHandler::getSignedLong` or :cpp:member:`dicomhero::ReadingDataHandler::getUnsignedLong`.
 For faster processing you could also access the raw memory containing the pixels.

 This is how you scan all the pixels in C++, the slow way